jonathan-scholbach/gutenberg2epub/README.md

 1. This tool needs `pandoc` to be installed on your system.
 For a guide how to install pandoc, see https://pandoc.org/installing.html.

 2. This tool runs on `Python3`.
-Get it at https://www.python.org/downloads/
+Get it at https://www.python.org/downloads/.
+Make sure Python is in your PATH.
+This is a description how to add Python to your PATH on Windows: https://projects.raspberrypi.org/en/projects/using-pip-on-windows/4.

 3. You should run the tool in a virtual environment.
-After having Python3 installed, run `pipx install virtualenv` in a terminal.
+After having Python3 installed, run `pip3 install virtualenv` in a terminal.

 # Download and Installation